JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes

-NS: and you have the principled shader set up but you need a texture so you need a node to grab the texture and use that as colours
+NS: and you have the principled shader set up, but you need a texture.
+So you need a node
+to grab the texture and use that as colours.
 So in the top menu you find
-ADD / texture / Image texture
+ADD / texture / Image texture.
-should add a texture node
+That should add a texture node

 JR: yes done